-- 58% of consumers use it to find a local business online.
+- 58% of consumers voice search to find a local business online. ( BrightLocal )

-People like voice-enabled search because it makes it easy to multi-task.
+People like voice-enabled search because it makes it easy to multitask.
 They enjoy getting useful information instantly on mobile, easy-to-use devices.
-It also benefits people with certain disabilities who have trouble typing in queries on a keyboard and reading the answers.
+It also benefits people with certain disabilities who have trouble typing queries on a keyboard and reading the answers.

 Of course, a great deal of this activity is not worth chasing.
-Commands like “Alexa, play some Bruno Mars music,” common questions like “What’s the weather tomorrow?” and argument settlers like “Who was the 15th president of the United States?” are not opportunities for SEO success.
-(It was James Buchanan.)
+Commands like “Alexa, play some Bruno Mars music,” common questions like “What’s the weather forecast tomorrow?” and argument settlers like “Who was the 15th president of the United States?” are not opportunities for SEO success.
+By the way, it was James Buchanan.

-Even so, it stands to reason that businesses need to be where the searchers are if they want to raise their visibility and make the most of e-commerce.
-You might say that for certain businesses, search engine optimization has not occurred until a website has been optimized for voice.
+Even so, it stands to reason that businesses need to be where the searchers are.
+This is especially true if they want to raise their visibility and make the most of e-commerce.
+You might say that optimization hasn’t occurred for certain businesses until a website has been optimized for voice .

-The way that voice search functions gives us clues for SEO strategy.
+The way that voice search functions give us clues for SEO strategy .

 How does voice search work?